microsoft/Azure-Kinect-Sensor-SDK/docs/dependencies.md

 forced the usage of git submodules.

 All the submodules are cloned into ./extern/project_name/src.
-A CMakeLists.txt exists in ./extern/project_name which will contain the logic to add the project as a target to the Azure Kinect build graph.
+A CMakeLists.txt exists in ./extern/project_name which contains the logic to add the project as a target to the Azure Kinect build graph.

 ## Linking against pre-built binaries

 In order to link against pre-built binaries, those binaries must exist on disk.
-Usage of a package manager is expected for the typical case of getting these binaries.
+Use of a package manager is expected for the typical case of getting these binaries.
 On Windows, CMake's FetchContent can be used.

 Once the binaries are downloaded it is up to the programmer to properly